 If you are interested in the Chemical Engineering/MBA program with LGO, we encourage you to look at the department’s research areas.

 LGO students completing the SM in Chemical Engineering take:

-- The Chemical Engineering Graduate Core.
-Students choose two from the following:
+- For the Chemical Engineering required courses, students choose two from the following:

 Most of LGO ChemE students do an internship in a biotech company.
 MIT Chemical Engineering professors are interested to work with LGOs on internships to directly apply their research in an industrial setting.
 A few recent Chemical Engineering internships were:

 - Amgen: Continuous manufacturing equipment design for synthesizing small-molecule pharmaceuticals

 - Pfizer (a former LGO partner company): Decrease the risks associated with the biomanufacturing process for viral gene therapy vectors